QuTech-Delft/OpenQL/docs/mapping.rst

 - the list at each moment contains those gates that have not been mapped but can be mapped now

-- the availability list forms a *cut* of the dependence graph: all predecessors of the ones in this list have been mapped, all successors have not been mapped
+- the availability list forms a kind of *cut* of the dependence graph: all predecessors of the gates in the list and recursively all their predecessors have been mapped, all other gates have not been mapped (the *cut* is really the set of dependences between the set of mapped and the set of non-mapped gates)

 - each moment a gate has been mapped, it is taken out of the availability list;
   those of its successor dependence gates of which all predecessors have been mapped,